MonoS/vapoursynth-mvtools/readme.rst

     * The optimised SAD, SATD, and SSD functions from x264 have been updated to the latest versions (as of September 2014).

+* Degrains
+    * AVX2 optimized degrain and overlap function for 16bit input

+    * New parameter "isavx2" to enable the use of AVX2 functions

 * Recalculate:
     * Same as Analyse.